TradeIdeasPhilip/jpeg/README.md

 Some colors will be much more common than others.
 The common colors will clump in groups next to each other.
 I will have to make arbitrary cutoffs because these groups won’t be perfect or have clean edges.

+#### Quantization is Essential

+I originally thought quantization was an optional step, only required when I wanted to make the output even smaller.
+But after looking at the results from the [`big-pixels`](#example-big-pixels) transformation I learned a lot.

+Here are the results from my first attempt at [`big-pixels`](#example-big-pixels).
+Note that there are just as many numbers before and after the transformation.
+So, to a first approximation, each number should require 8 bits to break even.
+Saving bits on the bigger layers and using more bits on the smaller layers would always be an acceptable trade-off.

+When I looked at the bottom row, it included a lot of repeated values, and the most common values were close to each other.
+I.e. the data is perfect for entropy encoding.
+A quick approximation shows that I can get the bottom row down to about 5 bits per number, which is much better than the 8 bit benchmark.
+My results were much worse when I tried this on other layers near the bottom, sometimes over 10 bits per pixel.

+At the bottom level I see a lot of integers and halves.
+I probably want to get rid of those halves.
+Each one will contribute 0.5 to two different pixels.
+By itself that's literally round off error.
+Of course, it will get added to a lot of other numbers, each of which will get rounded off.
+Ideally I'd add everything first and round off at the end, but that's not how quantization works.

+That leads me to a related idea.
+If i'm on any layer but the bottom, I should know how quantization has hurt me so far.
+I should be able to adjust to that before I get to this layer.
+I.e. I should not be subtracting the average value of a group of pixels from each pixel.
+I should be quantizing the average value, so I know what the de-compressor will see, and I should be subtracting that value, not the ideal value, from each pixel.

+The top few layers might all be grouped together, but the rest of the layers will be done one at a time.
+I will know everything about one layer before I start the next layer.

+Back to the halves.
+Naively if I went from halves to integers I could strip one bit off each value.
+But I'm sending these values to an entropy encoder.
+I will be joining a lot of buckets together.
+And the buckets that already have the most in them are likely to be joined with other buckets that were also full.
+This is exactly the type of input that the entropy encoder loves.

+That was the easy case.
+What about the other layers near the bottom?
+These had a lot of numbers that weren't identical but were very close to each other.
+These will absolutely need some quantizing.
+Again, the digits at the end aren't very important.
+If I just rounded to the nearest integer I could probably do a good job, as with the bottom layer.
+This alone would get me down to the magic 8 bits per number, and presumably the next layer could get some good compression out of that.
+It will be easy to try various quantization schemes.

 ### Measuring Error